 Importing existing Python script modules

-A common use-case for many data scientists is to incorporate existing Python scripts into Azure Machine Learning experiments.
-Instead of concatenating and pasting all the code into a single script box, the Execute Python Script module accepts a third input port to which a zip file that contains the Python modules can be connected.
-The file is then unzipped by the execution framework at runtime and the contents are added to the library path of the Python interpreter.
+A common use-case for many data scientists is to incorporate existing Python scripts into Azure ML experiments.
+Instead of requiring that all code be concatenated and pasted into a single script box, the Execute Python Script module accepts a zip file that contains Python modules at the third input port.
+The file is unzipped by the execution framework at runtime and the contents are added to the library path of the Python interpreter.
 The

 azureml_main entry point function can then import these modules directly.

 As an example, consider the file Hello.py containing a simple “Hello, World” function.